Akhtar Abdur Rahman: Death and investigation

-On 17 August 1988, General Akhtar Abdur Rahman died in a plane crash along with several other high-profile generals including Zia-ul-Haq, the sixth and current president of Pakistan at the time, and the US Ambassador to Pakistan, Arnold Lewis Raphel.
-General Akhtar had accompanied Zia to Bahawalpur in his C-130B Hercules presidential aircraft jet, to witness a US M1 Abrams tank demonstration.
+On 17 August 1988, Rahman died in a plane crash along with several other high-profile generals, including then-president of Pakistan Zia-ul-Haq, and the U.S. Ambassador to Pakistan, Arnold Lewis Raphel.
+Rahman had accompanied Zia to Bahawalpur in his C-130B Hercules presidential aircraft jet, to witness a U.S. M1 Abrams tank demonstration.
 After the generals witnessed the demonstration, it was time to leave.
 The aircraft departed from Bahawalpur Airport and was expected to reach Islamabad International Airport after a few hours.
-Takeoff was smooth, but shortly after, about 2 1/2 minutes into the flight, the control tower lost contact with the aircraft.
+The takeoff was smooth, but shortly after, about 2 1/2 minutes into the flight, the control tower lost contact with the aircraft.
 Witnesses who saw the plane in the air claimed that it was flying erratically and that it nosedived and exploded on impact, killing all 31 passengers on board.

-Shortly after the plane crash, the senate chairman, Ghulam Ishaq Khan, became president and announced General Zia's death on radio and TV.
-[113] There is speculation that various state intelligence agencies including the American CIA, the Soviet KGB, the Indian RAW, the Israeli MOSSAD and the Afghan KHAD (in retaliation of Pakistani support for the Mujahideen in Afghanistan), or an alliance of the four intelligence agencies along with the dissident groups in the Pakistan Army, were involved in the incident.
+Shortly after the plane crash, the senate chairman, Ghulam Ishaq Khan, became president and announced Zia-al-Haq's death on radio and TV.
+There is speculation that various state intelligence agencies including the CIA, the Soviet KGB, the Indian RAW, the Israeli Mossad and the Afghan KHAD (in retaliation of Pakistani support for the Afghan mujahideen), or an alliance of the four intelligence agencies along with the dissident groups in the Pakistan Army, were involved in the incident.

 Not long after, a board of inquiry was set up to investigate.
-It concluded 'the most probable cause of the crash was a criminal act of sabotage perpetrated in the aircraft'.
-It also suggested that poisonous gases were released that incapacitated the passengers and crew, which explains why no Mayday signal was given.[116]
+It concluded 'the most probable cause of the crash was a criminal act of sabotage perpetrated in the aircraft.
+It also suggested that poisonous gases were released that incapacitated the passengers and crew, which explains why no Mayday signal was given.
 There was also speculations about other facts involving the details of the investigation.
-Although a flight recorder (black box) was installed in the aircraft, it was not located after the crash.
+Although a black box was installed in the aircraft, it was not located after the crash.
 To this day, the cause of the plane crash remains unknown and has given a rise to many conspiracy theories.

 Personal life

-General Akhtar married Rashida Akhtar Khan in 1951 and had four children: Akbar Akhtar Khan (born 1953), Humayun Akhtar Khan (born 1955), Haroon Akhtar Khan (born 1957), and Ghazi Akhtar Khan (born 1959).
+Rahman married Rashida Akhtar Khan in 1951 and had four children: Akbar Akhtar Khan (born 1953), Humayun Akhtar Khan (born 1955), Haroon Akhtar Khan (born 1957), and Ghazi Akhtar Khan (born 1959).